Green infrastructure: Green and blue roofs

 Green roofs improve air and water quality while reducing energy cost.
+The implementation of green roofs in some regions have correlated with increased albedo, providing slightly cooler temperatures and thus, lower energy consumption.
 The plants and soil provide more green space and insulation on roofs.
 Green and blue roofs also help reducing city runoff by retaining rainfall providing a potential solution for the stormwater management in highly concentrated urban areas.
 The social benefit of green roofs is the rooftop agriculture for the residents.

 Green roofs also sequester rain and carbon pollution.
 Forty to eighty percent of the total volume of rain that falls on green roofs are able to be reserved.
 The water released from the roofs flow at a slow pace, reducing the amount of runoff entering the watershed at once.

 Blue roofs, not technically being green infrastructure, collect and store rainfall, reducing the inrush of runoff water into sewer systems.
 Blue roofs use detention ponds, or detention basins, for collecting the rainfall before it gets drained into waterways and sewers at a controlled rate.
 As well as saving energy by reducing cooling expenses, blue roofs reduce the urban heat island effect when coupled with reflective roofing material.

 Rain gardens

 Rain gardens are a form of stormwater management using water capture.
 Rain gardens are shallow depressed areas in the landscape, planted with shrubs and plants that are used to collect rainwater from roofs or pavement and allows for the stormwater to slowly infiltrate into the ground.

 Ubiquitous lawn grass is not a solution for controlling runoff, so an alternative is required to reduce urban and suburban first flush (highly toxic) runoff and to slow the water down for infiltration.
-In residential applications, water runoff can be reduced by 30% with the use of rain gardens in the homeowner’s yard.
+In residential applications, water runoff can be reduced by 30% with the use of rain gardens in the homeowner's yard.
 A minimum size of 150 sq. ft. up to a range of 300 sq. ft. is the usual size considered for a private property residence.
 The cost per square foot is about $5–$25, depending on the type of plants you use and the slope of the property.
 Native trees, shrubs, and herbaceous perennials of the wetland and riparian zones being the most useful for runoff detoxification.

+Stormwater Basins

+Stormwater basins collect rainwater in vegetated depressions in order to reduce runoff loads to sewers, reduce erosion, filter rainwater, and prevent flooding.
+Newer designs incorporate more robust vegetation rather than mowed grasses to grant a more sustainable solution with distinct advantages.
+These newer designs, often referred to as bioretention basins, are especially proficient at reduction of organics and pollutants and absorption of sediments.
+Stormwater basins are an important component of the Sponge city concept for flood management.